 Stories of boxers making a comeback to the ring after years in retirement and long past their primes, are as old as the sport of boxing.
 They often are melancholy tales of faded glory and lost youth that seemingly never end happily.
 At first glance, Mark Prince’s comeback last Friday (October 4 2013) at London’s famous York Hall, in Bethnal Green, is no different to so many other boxers of the past.
 Prince was a world-rated light heavyweight in the late 1990’s and his only career defeat came in a WBO world light-heavyweight title fight with the formidable Dariusz Michalczewski.
 That fight took place on September 19, 1998, after which, Prince fought once more fourteen months later, beating Kevin Mitchell in the first round, before hanging up his gloves due to a severe knee injury.
+Mobility can be an issue when you have a knee injury.
+Scooters are great options, and the best knee scooters according to healthcreeds are the ones that provides stability across different terrains.
 Friday’s comeback fight would be the first time that Prince had stepped competitively into a boxing ring in almost fourteen years.
 This and his age of forty-four, did not look like boding well for Prince in his comeback.
 Fourteen years is a lifetime in a boxer’s career, and few boxers get a chance to live their athletic lives again.

 However, Mark Prince’s comeback to the ring is different.
 Rather than donning the gloves once more, simply out of boredom, or a desire to relive past glories, Prince has a cause that he is indelibly bonded.
 On May 18, 2006, Mark’s fifteen-year-old son, Kiyan Prince, an immensely talented young footballer for Queens Park Rangers, was fatally stabbed after intervening in a street fight between two youths outside his school.
 In a cruel irony, Prince had spent much of his time since retiring from boxing in 1999, working with disadvantaged youths, and trying to steer them into a positive direction in life, just as he had found a new life away from the streets, after he had taken up boxing in his early 20s.
 In the wake of his loss, Mark decided to make something positive come out of the tragedy of Kiyan’s death.
 He created the Kiyan Prince Foundation, a non-profit organisation that is committed to combating knife crime and all forms of youth violence.
 The ultimate aim is to make the younger generation aware that there is another path in life to choose, rather than the petty crime, and gang violence, by which so many live today.